RobotCasserole1736/OffseasonTraining/Chapter_1/lesson4.1.md

 What do you expect to be printed out from running this code?

 Trace the execution: First, the values 3 and 5 are passed into our method, `addTwoNumbers`.

 Inside that method, the two values are added and the result is returned (in this case, 8).
 That returned value ends up in the variable named `result`, which is then printed to the screen.

 Therefor, we expect `8` to be printed to the screen.

-Note, you've already been using methods in the code you've written.

-For one, all of the code you've written lives inside specific methods, which we know will get called in a specific sequence while the code is running.

-Also, `System.out.println("some string")` is a special-named method which takes its argument (a string) and does some "behind the scenes magic" to print it to the console.
-You don't have to worry about any of the complexity of how this happens, you just call the method, and it _happens_.
-That's the beauty.

-### Common examples of Custom Methods in Robot Code

-There's a few common patterns you'll see for how methods get organized in robot code.

-`update` methods perform all the actions required to happen _every 20 ms_ to maintain control of some portion of the robot.

-`init` methods get called once before repeated calls `periodic`, to do one-time setup operations.

-`get` methods return meaningful values - think of them as the "output" points of a hunk of code.

-`set` methods take in meaningful values for a hunk of code.
-Think of them as the "input" points.

-`telemetryUpdate`broadcasts key pieces of data to the robot website for debug help.

-These names are chosen somewhat arbitrarily, and could technically be anything.
-The key is that usage and patterns remain as consistent as possible throughout the code, to make it easier to understand.
+Note: Using methods is something you've been doing since the start of these lessons. `System.out.println("some string")` is a method!

+`get`, `set`, `init`, and `update` are common methods which you will have to implement within the robot code you write.

 ## Problem 1